Afghanistan national cricket team: ODI status

 In 2011, Afghanistan begun the 2011-13 ICC World Cricket League Championship.
 They beat Canada and drew with the UAE.
 In the parallel one-day league, they won two matches against Canada and lost twice to the UAE.
 In December once again took part in the ACC Twenty20 Cup, this time in Nepal.
 They went on to win all of their matches to once again take the Cup.

-In 2012 Afghanistan took on new levels of competition.
-They played their first One Day International against a Full Member of the International Cricket Council in February 2012 when they played a match against Pakistan at Sharjah.
+On 10 February 2012, Afghanistan played a one-off One Day International (ODI) match against Pakistan at Sharjah, the first ever official game between the two sides and also the first ever ODI between an Affiliate and a Test-playing nation.
+Billed as a historic occasion for Afghan cricket, the game was won comfortably by Pakistan by seven wickets with 13 overs to spare.
 They also took on the Australia Cricket Team in an Only ODI at Sharjah in August 2012.
 They fell short in both matches, but their performance showed they were continuing to make progress.
 Their 2012 ICC International Cup games were also challenging, resulting in a split with the Netherlands and a loss to Ireland.

 2013 brought greater success for Afghanistan.
 In March, they played two T20 Internationals against Scotland in UAE and prevailed in both matches.
 They also won two ODIs in the World Cricket League Championship against the same opponents.

 In the WCL Championship table, as 2013 dawned Afghanistan was level with Scotland in third, trailing Ireland and the Netherlands for the two automatic qualification spots for the 2015 World Cup.
 However, two convincing wins in spring over Scotland boosted hopes some.
-Then in July the Netherlands failed to take any points against Ireland, leaving Afghanistan in position to qualify if they could win their final four matches, against poorer performing Namibia and Kenya.
+Then in July the Netherlands failed to take any points against Ireland, leaving Afghanistan in a position to qualify if they could win their final four matches against poorer performing Namibia and Kenya.
 Despite the United Arab Emirates and the Netherlands both being able to win their remaining games, keeping the pressure on Afghanistan, Afghanistan handled Namibia, then defeated Kenya by 8 wickets on 2 October.
 With one final win over Kenya on 4 October by 7 wickets, Afghanistan secured second in the Championship with 19 points, and qualified for World Cup.

 Afghanistan also crushed Scotland in their one-day ICC Intercontinental Cup league in March in Abu Dhabi: Afghanistan (275: Shah 67*, Davey 4–53) beat Scotland (125: Taylor 48*, Dawlatzai 6–57 and 145: Coetzer 57, Dawlatzai 5–37) by an innings and 5 runs.
 Izatullah Dawlatzai took eleven wickets.

-In July 2014 Afghanistan toured Zimbabwe to play its 1st full series against a full member.
-The 4 match ODI series finished 2–2 and the 2 match first class series finished 1–1.
+In July 2014, Afghanistan toured Zimbabwe to play its 1st full series against a full member.
+The 4 match ODI series finished 2–2 and the 2 match first-class series finished 1–1.

 With their victory over Zimbabwe on 25 December 2015, Afghanistan entered the top 10 of the ICC's ODI rankings for the first time.